 06/11/2014 - The global economy remains stuck in low gear, but is expected to accelerate gradually if countries implement growth-supportive policies.
-Widening differences across countries and regions are adding to the major risks on the horizon, according to the advanced G20 release of the OECD’s latest Global Economic Outlook, June 2016.
+Widening differences across countries and regions are adding to the major risks on the horizon, according to the advanced G20 release of the OECD’s latest Global Interim Economic Outlook, March 2017.

 “We have yet to achieve a broad-based, sustained global expansion, as investment, credit and international trade remain hesitant,” OECD Secretary-General Angel Gurría said while launching the Outlook in the run-up to the G20 Leaders’ Summit that will take place on 15-16 November in Brisbane.

 “Financial risks remain high and may increase market volatility in the coming period.
 There is an increasing risk of stagnation in the euro area.
 Countries must employ all monetary, fiscal and structural reform policies at their disposal to address these risks and support growth,” Mr Gurría said.
 (Read the speech)

 Global GDP growth is projected to reach a 3.3% rate in 2014 before accelerating to 3.7% in 2015 and 3.9% in 2016, according to the Outlook.
 This pace is modest compared with the pre-crisis period and somewhat below the long-term average.
 It is also slightly lower than the last OECD forecast in September.

 Among the major advanced economies, recovery remains robust in the United States, which is projected to grow by 2.2% in 2014 and around 3% in 2015 and 2016.
 Growth in the euro area is expected to pick up slowly, from 0.8% in 2014 to 1.1% in 2015 and 1.7% in 2016.
 In Japan, growth will continue to be impacted by consumption tax hikes, and is expected to be 0.9% in 2014, 1.1% in 2015 and 0.8% in 2016.